-When we’ve defined all the input numbers needed for the sizing calculations, we need to have a look on your infrastructure estate.
-Following the 3-2-1 rule it’s a best practice to store several copies of your data at multiple locations on different media types.
+Once we have defined all the numbers required for the sizing calculations, we need to have a look on the infrastructure estate.
+It is best practices to follow the the 3-2-1 rule:

 Where you need to store a copy of the data can also be a business decision.
 Some organisations like to store a copy of all data within a specific region or location.
 Sometimes it’s even needed by law or segment regulations.